Thermohaline circulation: History of research

-It has long been known that wind can drive ocean currents, but only at the surface.
+It has long been known that wind drives ocean currents, but only at the surface.
 In the 19th century, some oceanographers suggested that the convection of heat could drive deeper currents.
 In 1908, Johan Sandström performed a series of experiments at a Bornö Marine Research Station which proved that the currents driven by thermal energy transfer can exist, but require that "heating occurs at a greater depth than cooling".
 Normally, the opposite occurs, because ocean water is heated from above by the Sun and becomes less dense, so the surface layer floats on the surface above the cooler, denser layers, resulting in ocean stratification.
 However, wind and tides cause mixing between these water layers, with diapycnal mixing caused by tidal currents being one example.
 This mixing is what enables the convection between ocean layers, and thus, deep water currents.

 In the 1920s, Sandström's framework was expanded by accounting for the role of salinity in ocean layer formation.
 Salinity is important because like temperature, it affects water density.
 Water becomes less dense as its temperature increases and the distance between its molecules expands, but more dense as the salinity increases, since there is a larger mass of salts dissolved within that water.
 Further, while fresh water is at its most dense at 4 °C, seawater only gets denser as it cools, up until it reaches the freezing point.
 That freezing point is also lower than for fresh water due to salinity, and can be below −2 °C, depending on salinity and pressure.